Re-partition Fedora Copr Hypervisors

 Please also note that I intentionally filtered out the boot-related raid1

 partitions.
-These remain unchanged in this post (yes, raid1
+These remain unchanged in this post (yes, raid1 spread across 8+

 disks, resulting in high redundancy, but that’s the only small point of interest